Brievabradys: Discovery and naming

 The first remains of Brievabradys were discovered in the Honda Group of Colombia, in the strata of the Tatacoa Desert in the Huila Department with an approximate age of 13 to 11 million years ago, dating to the Middle Miocene.
-It is worth noting that the remains of this genus had already been known for some time, but their similarity to other members of the superfamily Mylodontoidea had led to the first referred cranial remains which were not as complete as the holotype of Brievabradys, being identified as the Argentine genus Glossotheriopsis.
+The remains of this genus had already been known for some time, but their similarity to other members of the superfamily Mylodontoidea had led to the first referred cranial remains which were not as complete as the holotype of Brievabradys, being identified as the Argentine genus Glossotheriopsis.
 Later examinations would show that despite their general resemblance, they had different characteristics, especially in the shortening of the snout, wider and lower nostrils and differences in the characteristics of their molariform teeth.
 These characteristics, according to the original publication, indicate that Brievabradys and Glossotheriopsis belong to the subfamily Mylodontinae of the family Mylodontidae, both being related in turn to the species Orophodon hapaloides.

 The generic name, Brievabradys, is derived from "Brieva", referring to two scholars of the National University of Colombia, the brothers Eduardo and Jorge E. Brieva, and bradys meaning "slow" or "lazy", while the specific name refers to the La Venta creek, from where the name of the entire fossil deposit comes from, where it coexisted with other sloths such as the nothrotheriid Huilabradys and the mylodontid Magdalenabradys.